 We’ve demonstrated four alternative ways to locate broken links in WordPress.
 Next, let’s discuss how to quickly and easily fix broken links in WordPress.

-Redirecting a broken link to another page is the best fix.
-For example, if you changed an article’s contents to a new location, you’d need to redirect it to the newer article.
+The best fix for a broken link is redirecting it to another relevant page.
+If you moved an article’s content to a new location, set up a redirect to the updated article.

-Similarly, if an article is no longer available, viewers should be sent to a comparable page closely linked to the content of the previous item.
-Set up 301 redirects to accomplish this.
+When an article is no longer available, direct viewers to a comparable page closely related to the content of the previous item.
+Accomplish this by setting up 301 redirects.

-To set up redirects, go to Tools » Redirection page after activation.
-Then, enter the old broken link in the ‘Source URL’ column, and in the ‘Target URL’ field, enter the new URL.
+Configure Redirects After activation, navigate to Tools » Redirection page to set up redirects.
+Input the old broken link in the ‘Source URL’ field, and enter the new URL in the ‘Target URL’ field.

-Then, click the ‘Add redirect’ button to save your changes.
-You may now test this by going to the previously broken link, which will take you to the updated page.
-Next, replace all broken links on your website with the same procedure.
+Save your changes by clicking the ‘Add redirect’ button.
+Test the fix by accessing the previously broken link, which should now take you to the updated page.
+Repeat this procedure to replace all broken links on your website.

 How can I fix broken links?